An engine compression test can give you a wealth of information about the internal health of the engine.

 Symptoms Of Low Or No Engine Compression

-If the engine does start, you'll see one or more of the following symptoms:
+If the engine starts and runs, but is suffering and engine compression problem, you'll see one or more of the following:

 - Bad gas mileage.